Juhn Atsushi Wada

-Juhn Atsushi Wada, OC (born March 28, 1924) is a Japanese Canadian neurologist known for research into epilepsy and human brain asymmetry, including his description of the Wada test for cerebral hemispheric dominance of language function.
+Juhn Atsushi Wada OC (March 28, 1924 – April 22, 2023) was a Japanese–Canadian neurologist known for research into epilepsy and human brain asymmetry, including his description of the Wada test for cerebral hemispheric dominance of language function.
 The Wada Test remains the gold standard for establishing cerebral dominance and is conducted worldwide prior to epilepsy surgery.

-He is Professor Emeritus in the Department of Psychiatry and Neurosciences at the UBC Faculty of Medicine.
+Wada was a professor in the Department of Psychiatry and Neurosciences at the UBC Faculty of Medicine.
 He has edited 11 books and published over 300 papers on human brain asymmetry, the neurobiology of epilepsy, and kindling.

 Biography

 Juhn Wada studied medicine at Hokkaido University, qualifying as a Doctor of Medicine in 1946 and qualifying as a Doctor of Medical Science in 1951.
 He was an assistant professor of neurology and psychiatry at Hokkaido University after which he worked at the University of Minnesota and the Montreal Neurological Institute before settling at the University of British Columbia in 1956, becoming Professor of Neurology.

 Wada established the first Seizure Investigation Unit in 1979 and the Epilepsy Surgical Program at UBC Hospital which serves patients across Western Canada.
 He was an attending neurologist at Vancouver General Hospital and UBC Hospital.
 He served as Director of the EEG Department at UBC Hospital from 1969 to 1994 and Director of the Seizure Investigation Unit from 1980 to 1994.
 He was career investigator and associate of the Medical Research Council of Canada from 1963 to 1994.

+Wada died in Vancouver on April 22, 2023, at the age of 99.